Pak, China vow to tap full potential of strategic Gwadar Port | Science-Environment

 - Pakistan

-All-weather allies Pakistan and China have agreed to use the full potential of the strategic Gwadar Port in Balochistan province, a major project under the CPEC that provides the Communist-giant an opening to the Arabian Sea, according to a media report on Friday.
+All-weather allies Pakistan and China have agreed to use the full potential of the strategic Gwadar Port in Balochistan province, a major project under the CPEC that provides the Communist giant an opening to the Arabian Sea.

 The CPEC is the flagship project of China's ambitious USD 60 billion Belt and Road Initiative (BRI) and it links China's Xinjiang province with Pakistan's Gwadar port in Balochistan province.

+"The two sides resolved to redouble the efforts to tap the full potential of Gwadar port and free zone as well as to make sure that the local population of Gwadar and surrounding areas fully benefit from these projects by utilizing the massive opportunities being created in various sectors," according to the statement.

-The sixth session of the Joint Working Group on Gwadar reviewed the implementation of China-Pakistan Economic Corridor (CPEC) projects in Gwadar and also deliberated upon the future course of action with regard to development of Gwadar city, port and the free zone, it said.
+The sixth session of the Joint Working Group on Gwadar reviewed the implementation of China-Pakistan Economic Corridor (CPEC) projects in Gwadar and also deliberated upon the future course of action with regard to the development of Gwadar city, port, and the free zone, it said.

 The two sides reviewed the progress made on various projects, including full operationalisation of the Gwadar port and its inclusion in the Afghan Transit Trade route and vowed to redouble efforts to tap the full potential of the Gwadar Port.

-The meeting also noted the completion of the project Gwadar Free Zone Phase-1, and start of work on the bigger Phase-II, covering an area of 2,221 acres, the report said.
+The meeting also noted the completion of the project Gwadar Free Zone Phase-1, and the start of work on the bigger Phase-II, covering an area of 2,221 acres.

+The meeting emphasized on the need for the finalization of the marketing and investment plan for Free Zone along with its implementation strategy.
+The meeting was informed that the Plan would soon be submitted for consideration of the Cabinet Committee on CPEC.

+The Pakistan side assured the Chinese investors, who made presentations during the meeting on their planned investments in Low Carbon Recycling Park, within the Gwadar Free Zone, of full support and cooperation for their ventures.

 The CPEC is a collection of infrastructure and other projects under construction throughout Pakistan since 2013.
 Originally valued at USD 46 billion, the projects were worth USD 62 billion as of 2017.